~This post may contain affiliate links.~

 12 Replies

-1. Happy Anniversary! โค๏ธ So many only celebrate on the day but sound like you carry it through the years!
+1. Happy Anniversary! ❀️ So many only celebrate on the day but sound like you carry it through the years!
 Same with us, we don’t need fancy dinners or going out, Rich says showing your love everyday is what it’s all about.
 Here’s to another 21 years and counting!

 2. Congrats!
 Happy Anniversary!
-Thanks so much for linking up at A Themed Linkup 95 for All Things Love and Valentineโ€™s Day.
+Thanks so much for linking up at A Themed Linkup 95 for All Things Love and Valentine’s Day.
 Pinned.

-Iโ€™d be delighted if you took the time to write a few words.
-I read every comment, and so many times I find that I gain encouragement from whatโ€™s shared. โค๏ธ
+What is your experience? πŸ’œ I read every comment, and so many times I find that I gain encouragement from what’s shared. ❀️